spaceminx/europe-weather-etl/README.md

 database/weather.sqlite

-You can open it using any SQLite client for example:
+You can open it using any SQLite client or IDE
-- DB Browser

 - SQLite CLI:
   ```
   sqlite3 database/weather.sqlite